foxostro/Turtle16/Documentation/Snap.md

 Snap [test] [options] file...

 OPTIONS:
-	test       Compile the program for testing and run immediately in a VM.
+	run        Compile the program and run immediately in a VM. test       Compile the program for testing and run immediately in a VM.
-	-h         Display available options
+	-t <test>  The test suite only runs the specified test -h         Display available options
 	-o <file>  Specify the output filename
 	-S         Output assembly code